aggie-coding-club/AggiEngine/README.md

 ## Issues
 Feel free to report any [issues](https://github.com/aggie-coding-club/AggiEngine/issues) you may find.
-If there is a feature you would like added we'll do our best to implement it.
+Also if there is a feature you would like to add feel free to make a pull request!